cbaggers/cbaggers.github.com/_posts/2017-04-18-geometry-shader-shenanigans.md

 commentIssueId:
 ---

 When I gave that talk a few weeks back I said, rather naively in hindsight, that geometry & tessellation shaders should work.. man was I wrong there.
-It turned out to be rather fiddly to find a balance that felt lispy, worked with my current analogies and worked across all GLSL version (or at least failed gracefully), but lets start at the beginning.
+It turned out to be rather fiddly to find a balance that felt lispy, worked with my current analogies and worked across all GLSL version (or at least failed gracefully).

+Lets start at the beginning.

 ### Passing values between GLSL stages